Eudorajab1/websaw-userguide/docs/source/getting_started.rst

 .. note::

-    Once aganin we could probably have all this code in a single module but as your app grows it becaomes paramount to have things structured.
+    Once aganin we could probably have all this code in a single module but as your app grows it becomes paramount to have things structured.

 Add the following:
 ::